pavanvikrala/vikrala_pavan/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm constantly working on Data Science projects.
+👩‍💻 I constantly work on Data Science projects.

 🧠 I'm very much interested to solve new problems in programming.

-👯‍♀️ I would love to work with someone and help others on a project.
+👯‍♀️ I would love to work with someone and help others on Discord channels.

 🤔 I'll always find ways to remembering things.